 The camellia sinensis plant typically grows in tropical and subtropical climates at higher altitudes.

-The high altitude coastal regions of China have a long tradition of tea cultivation, but as the plant has spread across the globe it has found other suitable regions to thrive in.
+The high-altitude coastal regions of China have a long tradition of tea cultivation, but as the plant has spread across the globe, it has found other suitable areas to thrive in.

-The mountainous regions in Japan, for example, are known for their tea.
+For example, the mountainous regions in Japan are known for their tea.
 More recently, Indian and European climates have shown strong performance in producing quality tea.

 The amount of sunlight or shade the tea plants grow in is one of the foremost considerations in producing tea leaves.

-Many farmers will cover tea plants with share for periods of time to stimulate growth of certain chemicals in the leaves, thus altering their flavor and nutritional profiles.
+Many farmers will cover tea plants with the share for periods to stimulate the growth of certain chemicals in the leaves, thus altering their flavor and nutritional profiles.

-For example: Tecnha, the tea used to make matcha, is progressively covered with shade leading up to harvest to make the leaves fight harder to continue photosynthesis.
-This makes the leaves tender, which makes them more easily ground into the fine powder you get later on called matcha.
+For example, Tecnha, the tea used to make matcha, is progressively covered with shade leading up to harvest to make the leaves fight harder to continue photosynthesis.
+This makes the leaves tender, making them more easily ground into the fine powder you get later called matcha.
 The shade also boosts the chlorophyll content of the leaves while improving the amino acid content.

-The other Japanese shade grown tea is kabusecha, which is 40 - 50% shaded for 1 - 2 weeks and undergoes a similar processing as gyokuro.
+The other Japanese shade-grown tea is kabusecha, which is 40 - 50% shaded for 1 - 2 weeks and undergoes similar processing as gyokuro.

 Through selective breeding over hundreds of years, the gyokuro tea is even more specialized.
-Clonal varieties of tea plants have been developed specifically for gyokuro, which have small, sweet leaves.
+Clonal varieties of tea plants have been developed specifically for gyokuro, which has small, sweet leaves.

-Because of this meticulous selection and unique processing, gyokuro is by far the most expensive Japanese green tea and is highly regarded by experts.
+Because of this meticulous selection and unique processing, gyokuro is the most expensive Japanese green tea and is highly regarded by experts.

-In Japan, there is friction regarding the claim to "best" producer of gyokuro.
+In Japan, there is friction regarding the claim to be the "best" producer of gyokuro.
 Annual competitions are serious affairs, with Uji and Okabe (in Shizuoka prefecture) most often contending for the prize.